WOODLAND HORTICULTURE –

 BACKGROUND: Don Pylant is the principal owner of Woodland Horticulture.
-Three decades in horticulture and garden design have led to a passion for woodland inspired and Japanese gardens.
+Four decades in horticulture and garden design have led to a passion for woodland inspired and Japanese gardens.

 During his tenure as Director of Horticulture at Dallas Civic Garden Center in Fair Park, Dallas, Texas, he spent time at nearby Fort Worth Botanical Garden’s beautiful Japanese garden, inspiring what would become a deep appreciation of Japanese gardening.
 In 1980, Don moved back home to San Antonio to become part of the brand new San Antonio Botanical Gardens, where he participated in the development of gardens as he designed and initiated over 3000 seasonal plantings and displays.